A Schematic Definition of Quantum Polynomial Time Computability: Background, Motivation, and the Main Results

 \section{Background, Motivation, and the Main Results}

 In early 1980s emerged a groundbreaking idea of exploiting quantum physics to build mechanical computing devices, dubbed as \emph{quantum computers}, which have completely altered the way we used to envision ``computers.''
-Subsequent discoveries of more efficient quantum computations for factoring positive integers \cite{Sho97} and searching unstructured databases \cite{Gro96,Gro97} than classical computations prompted us to look for more mathematical and practical problems that can be solvable effectively on quantum computers.
+Subsequent discoveries of more efficient quantum computations for factoring positive integers \cite{Sho97} and searching unstructured databases \cite{Gro96,Gro97} than classical computations prompted us to look for more mathematical and practical problems that can be solvable effectively on the quantum computers.
 Efficiency in quantum computing has since then rapidly become an important research subject of computer science as well as physics.

-As a mathematical model to realize quantum computation, Deutsch \cite{Deu85} introduced a notion of \emph{quantum Turing machine} (or QTM, in short), which was later discussed by Yao \cite{Yao93} and further refined by Bernstein and Vazirani \cite{BV97}.
+As a mathematical model to realize quantum computation, Deutsch \cite{Deu85} introduced a notion of \emph{quantum Turing machine} (or QTM, for short), which was later discussed by Yao \cite{Yao93} and further refined by Bernstein and Vazirani \cite{BV97}.
 This mechanical model largely expands the classical model of (probabilistic) Turing machine by allowing a physical phenomenon, called \emph{quantum interference}, to take place on its computation.
-A different Hamiltonian formalism of classical Turing machines was also suggested by Benioff \cite{Ben80}.
+A different Hamiltonian formalism of Turing machines was also suggested by Benioff \cite{Ben80}.
 A QTM has an ability of computing a \emph{quantum function} mapping a finite-dimensional Hilbert space to itself by evolving unitarily a superposition of (classical) configurations of the machine, starting with a given input string and an initial inner state.
+A more restrictive use of the term of ``quantum function'' is found in, e.g., \cite{Yam03}, in which quantum functions take classical input strings and produce either classical output strings of QTMs or acceptance probabilities of QTMs.
+Throughout this paper, nevertheless, quantum functions refer only to functions acting on Hilbert spaces of arbitrary dimensions.

-To ensure the unitary nature of quantum computation, nonetheless, a QTM requires to its mechanism the so-called \emph{well-formedness condition} on a single-tape model of QTMs \cite{BV97} and a multi-tape model \cite{Yam99,Yam03} as well as \cite{ON00}.
+To ensure the unitary nature of quantum computation, a QTM requires its mechanism to meet the so-called \emph{well-formedness condition} on a single-tape model of QTMs \cite{BV97} and a multi-tape model \cite{Yam99,Yam03} as well as \cite{ON00}.
+Refer to Section \ref{sec:def-QTMs} for their precise definitions.